-Pursuant to Consob Communication no. DEM/6064293, of July 28, 2006, with regard to the impact of non-recurring events and transactions on INWIT's economic and financial results, it should be noted that no significant events occurred in the first nine months under review.
+Pursuant to Consob Communication no. DEM/6064293, of July 28, 2006, with regard to the impact of non-recurring events and transactions on INWIT's economic and financial results, it should be noted that no significant events occurred in the half-year under review.